Orkney Springs, Virginia

-Orkney Springs is a is an unincorporated community and census designated place (CDP) in western Shenandoah County, Virginia, United States.
+Orkney Springs is an unincorporated community and census designated place (CDP) in western Shenandoah County, Virginia, United States.
 The reason for the name "Orkney" is unknown, but believed to be tied to either the Orkney Islands off the coast of Scotland or to the Earl of Orkney, since one of the earliest European landowners was Dr. John McDonald, a Scottish physician.
 The "Springs" part of the name comes from the numerous underground mineral springs in the area.